Kalabhairava Ashtakam: The Song of the Lord of Time (Lyrics & Meaning)

 Translation:

-I worship Kalabhairava, the Supreme Lord of the city of Kashi, whose sacred lotus feet are served by Indra, the King of the Devas, who wears a snake as His sacred thread, has the moon on His forehead, and is the embodiment of compassion.
-Who is praised by Narada and multitudes of other great Yogis, and who is 'Digambara' (clothed by the directions, i.e., naked).
+I worship Kalabhairava, the Lord of Kashi, whose sacred lotus feet are served by Indra, king of the devas; who wears a serpent as his sacred thread, bears the crescent moon on his forehead, and is full of compassion; who is praised by Narada and hosts of yogis, and who is Digambara, clothed only by the directions.

 Verse 2